Blackout temporarily hits parts of Tokyo due to cable fire

 A temporary blackout occurred in some areas of Tokyo following a fire involving underground power cables Wednesday afternoon, affecting ministry buildings and disrupting train operation, Tokyo Electric Power Company Holdings Inc. said.

-The extensive outage covering a wide area of the capital occurred from around 3:30 p.m. and affected up to 370,000 residential and office buildings.
-The problem was fully restored in about an hour.
+The extensive outage in the capital occurred from around 3:30 p.m., affecting more than 585,000 residential and office buildings in a total of 11 wards.
+The power was fully restored in about an hour.

 No injuries have been reported, police said.
-A government source denied the possibility of a terror attack in the fire which the utility said started around 2:50 p.m.
+The utility known as TEPCO attributed the blackout to a fire that broke out at underground power cables in Niiza, near Tokyo, at around 2:50 p.m.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.